 (Despite the date of posting, this happened the evening of November 11th, 2016.
 At the time, I was under a command not to speak or write of certain things until after the full moon on November 14th.
 It has taken me two days to write this up.)

 Long nailed fingers tented in satisfaction before eyes the color of a clear spring sky, hiding the thin sealed smile of the master manipulator entity whom I called “Malphas”.
-I know he’s not the goetic demon, now, but after having been intentionally led to mistake him as such for so long means I still call him by that name even now.
+I have no damn idea what he is and am still not sure if he is or isn’t that Malphas, but after having been intentionally led to mistake him as such for so long means I still call him by that name even now.
 He has given me no other, and frankly, I’m not sure I would believe it anyway.

 “Thank you for accepting my invitation for tea.”
 The small round table was set in a field full of flowering plants and weeds.
 Brilliant hued petals conspired with earthy fragrances to distract the mind from dwelling on the toxic leaves and poisoned barbs shivering stiffly under the gently sunless sky.
 I have been in this setting before.
 I know better than to wander away from the table.